jxb3641/OpenAI-hackathon-Scope3/README.md

     `(.venv) user@workstation: ~/OpenAI-hackathon-Scope3$ `

-- Install the `requirements.txt`:

-`pip install -r requirements.txt`
+- Install the `requirements.txt`: `pip install -r requirements.txt`

+### Setting up OpenAI API keys
+To use OpenAI, you need to set up your API keys locally.

+#### For Generic Python Scripts
 To interface with OpenAI, you need to set up an API key.
 - Go to openai.com.
 - Click on the "API" tab on the top right.